Extending FEniCS to Work in Higher Dimensions Using Tensor Product Finite Elements: Methods

 Where $\mathscr{L}$ is a linear differential operator, $f$ is a forcing function, and the domain $\Omega$ is defined as a Cartesian product between two lower dimensional Lipschitz domains.
 For example, if the global domain $\Omega \subset \mathbb{R}^2$, then $\Omega$ can be defined by the Cartesian product of 2 intervals $\Omega_1\subset \mathbb{R}$ and $\Omega_2 \subset \mathbb{R}$.
 Hence, we consider general domains of the form $\Omega = \Omega_1 \times \Omega_2 $, see Figure~\ref{fig:cartesian_illustration} for an illustration.

 FEniCS can discretize up to three dimensional objects, hence, in practice this framework can be used to define domains that are Cartesian products of up to six dimensions.
 Furthermore, this process can be done iteratively to yield even higher dimensional domains as $\Omega_1$ itself could be a product of two other spaces and so on.
-We note that in this presentation, we consider only symmetric functional settings which admit well posed Galerkin FE discrtetization.
+We note that in this presentation, we consider only symmetric functional settings which admit well posed Galerkin FE discrtetization. \one{For the methods described in model Sections~\ref{sec:model_prob},~\ref{sec:prob2}, and~\ref{sec:prob3}, $\mathscr{L}$ is restricted to linear differential operators that either do not contain functions which depend on domain coordinates or contain functions that are separable.
+However, it is important to note that a generalization of these methods does apply to operators that contain non-separable functions.
+The procedure is a bit more complicated and some efficiency is lost since the use of Kronecker products to directly assemble the system as will be seen in Sections~\ref{sec:model_prob},~\ref{sec:prob2}, and~\ref{sec:prob3} is no longer possible but an example implementation is constructed in Section~\ref{sec:prob4}. }

 It can be shown that if a function $u$ is defined on a Cartesian product domain $\Omega = \Omega_1 \times \Omega_2$ then we can construct a basis of a polynomial space to be used for the FEM \eirik{ by exploiting this underlying geometric structure, see, e.g.,}~\cite{quarteroni2010numerical,brenner2008mathematical,ern2013theory}. \eirik{With} a basis for a polynomial space for the first lower dimensional subdomain $\Omega_1$: